 Examination of pathological features of the right atrioventricular groove in hearts with Ebstein's anomaly, and correlation with arrhythmias.
 Marcondes L, Sanders SP, Del Nido PJ, Walsh EP.
 Heart Rhythm.
 2020 Jan 21. pii: S1547-5271(20)30026-6. doi:...

-Umbilical Cord Blood Gas in Newborns with Prenatal Diagnosis of Congenital Heart Disease: Insight into In-Utero and Delivery Hemodynamics
+Umbilical Cord Blood Gas in Newborns with Prenatal Diagnosis of Congenital Heart Disease: Insight into In-Utero and Delivery Hemodynamicsv

 Umbilical Cord Blood Gas in Newborns with Prenatal Diagnosis of Congenital Heart Disease: Insight into In-Utero and Delivery Hemodynamics.
 Adams AD, Aggarwal N, Iqbal SN, Tague L, Skurow-Todd K, McCarter R, Donofrio MT.
 Pediatr Cardiol.
 2019 Dec;40(8):1575-1583. doi:...